junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Chap.
 6 The quoting texts about cats' biology in Cas's knowledge library: Quoted from Wikipedia

 Chap.
 6 The vast past memories of a long-life being, and the infinite future possibilities, enough to fit an infinite hole: Inspired by Doctor Who S07E07 "The Rings of Akhaten", one of my favorite episodes.

 Chap.
+6 The unexpected nuclear reaction making the light and energy regenerating and exploding exponentially: It's triggered when Cas's grace and Dean's soul touch, they're like two halves of a nuclear core, the moment they connect, the reaction begins.
+They initially think it might be a chemical reaction, but it's far stronger than chemical-level.
+It's nuclear.
+The bond is nuclear.

+Chap.
 6 The memories and apologies and forgiveness and kisses in the head: They are parallel to the body-fixing process and absolutely necessary in order to make Cas stay and be whole again, because, the dimension in between doesn't only shred and mess up Cas's body and forms on the outside, not just the splicing of wings and the vessel, but also inside the head.
 Like Dean realized earlier, the angelic memories and the screwed-up psychological knots and very human emotions, those are broken and need healing too.
 So they go through that fixing process in parallel, though even neither of them quite realize at the time.